On The LDS Church And Obama, Mormon Historian Provides Insight

 “He laughed and said ‘you might be closer to the truth than you might think,'” Prince reported.

-He then noted that the book only indirectly challenged the church, before Dehlin asked why Prince does not challenge the leadership directly.
+He then noted that the book only indirectly challenged the church before Dehlin asked why Prince does not challenge the leadership directly.

-“It’s not something that interests me,” Prince replied, adding that “a full-assault on the brethren or even a perception of that will cause them to dig in,” with retribution.
+“It’s not something that interests me,” Prince replied, adding that “a full-assault on the brethren or even a perception of that will cause them to dig in” with retribution.

 Prince added that he had three conversations with Kate Kelly, the leader of the Ordain Women movement that began five years ago.